MikielAgutu/typ-site/src/docs/getting-started.md

 *All rights reserved*
 ```

-Finally, configure your Project.
+Next, configure your Project.
 Open `config.json` and paste in the following:

 ```json
 {